liug26/DigitRec-Vectorized-Dense/README.md

-# Digit Recognition w/ Dense Layers from Scratch
+# Digit Recognition w/ Dense Layers from Scratch [Vectorized]

 ## Summary
 The contained python files provide a simple framework to implement and train a dense-layer neural network that recognizes hand-written digits.
 The framework is written from scratch (no TensorFlow, only NumPy).
 I incorporated gradient descent, l2 regularization, dropout regularization, adam optimization into the framework.
 All parameters are vectorized, so training is decently fast.
 My own implementation results in a roughly 97% dev set accuracy network.